aninditha0604/DFA-NFA-Simulator/README.md

 - Add step-by-step animated visualizations using JavaScript
 - Expand simulator to include additional TOC (Theory of Computation) concepts

-Feel free to reach out!
+Feel free to reach out for any questions and feedback!